Agoric/documentation/main/zoe/guide/contracts/covered-call.md

 In this contract, the expiry date is represented by the deadline at which the owner of the digital asset's offer is cancelled.
 Therefore, the owner of the digital asset's proposal `exit` must be "afterDeadline".

-The invite that the creator of the covered call receives is the call option and has the following additional information in the extent of the invite: `{ expirationDate, timerAuthority, underlyingAsset, strikePrice }`.
+The invite that the creator of the covered call receives is the call option and has the following additional information in the value of the invite: `{ expirationDate, timerAuthority, underlyingAsset, strikePrice }`.

 ## Making A Call Option